quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part47_Mechanical_Comp.md

 ---
 #### Inclined Plane Efficiency
 Background context: An inclined plane reduces the effort needed to lift an object by allowing the work to be done over a longer distance.
-The mechanical advantage (MA) can be calculated using the formula \( MA = \frac{\text{length of the incline}}{\text{height of the incline}} \).
+The mechanical advantage (MA) can be calculated using the formula $MA = \frac{\text{length of the incline}}{\text{height of the incline}}$.
 If the MA is 0.5, the force required is halved.

 :p An inclined plane will reduce the amount of effort required to move a barrel by half if it is how long?
 ??x